compscimmo/SCRAPEKING/README.md

 # SCRAPEKING
-for pokeking: scrape and clean data. finds untranslated values that need to be added to dictionary.
+for pokeking: scrape and clean data. finds untranslated values that need to be added to dictionary based on pokeking codes

 cmd prompt